 As this signals to the plants, 'Baby fruits, we may not be able to support you & your future growth in a situation like this', they drop the fruits to conserve some energy for ensuring survival.

 So don't water the plants too much.
 If there's too much water 10-15 days before the fruits reach their peak, they may crack and turn out less sweet.
-Make sure your soil drains well & doesn't have hardened clayey stuff underneath that could hold water in.
+Make sure your soil drains well & doesn't have hardened clayey stuff underneath that could hold water in for quite some time.

 And number 3, there may be: